galaxine-senpai/ventrans/README.md

+> [!WARNING]
+> Discord has begun rolling out a new style for their desktop which in turn breaks VenTrans, I will work on fixing this ASAP.

 # How to install

 - 1.)
 (Optional) Get [Mica For Everyone](https://github.com/MicaForEveryone/MicaForEveryone) (Required for the glass effect) and your client mod of choice